Vi19Z/VI19Z/CONTRIBUTING.md

 ## Understanding the Codebase

-To get a comprehensive understanding of Julep, we recommend exploring the codebase in the following order:
+To get a comprehensive understanding of VI19Z, we recommend exploring the codebase in the following order:

 1. **Project Overview**
    - Read `README.md` in the root directory